 The point of her hip begged for his lips and he obliged.
 He sucked, he gnawed, until she cried out.
 Looking up at her, he smiled.

 Danna smiled back, dark eyes gleaming, long dark hair trailing between soft brown nipples.
-‘I love you,’ she said, kissing the air.
+‘I love you.’

 ‘I love you too.’
-He choked back a sob.
+He clenched his jaw.
 ‘Why did you have to leave?’

 She just shook her head and laughed.
 She was just how he remembered her, so happy and glowing.
 She had been pregnant then, only a small bump, but it had been no less his child, no less his world.
 He smoothed his hand over it, landed a kiss on her belly button, before feeling below her skirt.
 He moaned at the softness of her hair, at the warm wetness of her opening.
 He pressed his face into her breasts and gave them each a gentle, sucking kiss.
 Just how she liked it.